age-series/eln2-web/docs/development.md

 For Eln2 pre-alpha development, we will have a crash log handler.
 What will happen is if the game crashes, we will automatically take the log, and send it out to the development team to a server that can recieve these logs and then we can process them.

 This will aid in development, and will likely be removed at the alpha stage unless we find it useful.
-At the pre-alpha stage, we will also send the UUID of players to be sent back as well so that we know who had the bug.
+At the pre-alpha stage, we will also send the UUID of players so that we know who had the bug.

 ## Phases

 Just a FYI, these will all be copied sooner or later to GitHub issues, so that it's easier to track progress.
+There will be a proper set of milestones for this on each of the relevant repositories.

 ## Phase 1: UniversalModLib